peernova/kestra-client-sdk/javascript-sdk/docs/GroupsApi.md

 ## setUserMembershipForGroup

-> ApiUser setUserMembershipForGroup(id, userId, membership, tenant)
+> IAMGroupControllerApiGroupMember setUserMembershipForGroup(id, userId, membership, tenant)

-Set the membership type of a user in a group
+Update a user&#39;s membership type in a group

-Sets the membership type of a user in a group.
-This method allows a group owner or a user with UPDATE permission to modify the membership of a user in a specific group.
+Allows a group owner or an authorized user to change the role of a user within a group to OWNER or MEMBER.

 ### Example